Hatemoji: A Test Suite and Adversarially-Generated Dataset for Benchmarking and Detecting Emoji-based Hate: Building Better Models with HatemojiBuild

-\paragraph{Model Error Rate} For each emoji-based round of data generation (R5--7) as well as prior text-only rounds from \citet{Vidgen2021}, we calculate model error rate (MER) as the proportion of annotators' original entries that fool the model (\cref{fig:model_fooling_rate}).
-Between R4 and R5, MER increases by 35 percentage points (pp) to over 60\%, higher than the R1 MER \citep{Vidgen2021}.
+\paragraph{Model Error Rate} For each emoji-based round of data generation (R5--7) as well as prior text-only rounds from \citet{vidgenLearningWorst2021}, we calculate model error rate (MER) as the proportion of annotators' original entries that fool the model (\cref{fig:model_fooling_rate}).
+Between R4 and R5, MER increases by 35 percentage points (pp) to over 60\%, higher than the R1 MER.
 From R5 to R6, once the model has been trained on emoji-based hate, there is a steep reduction in MER of 24pp.
 From R6 to R7, there is a smaller reduction in MER of 1pp.
 Overall, the model is easily tricked by emoji content at first but then becomes much harder to trick after our first round of re-training.

 \paragraph{Performance on Adversarial Test Sets} To evaluate model performance across rounds, we calculate F1-score and accuracy for each test set (\cref{tab:shared_test_sets}).
-The baseline \textbf{R5-T} model is the highest performing model on the R1--4 test set, with an F1 of 0.847, but only scores 0.490 on the newly generated R5--7 test sets from \textsc{HatemojiTrain}. \textbf{R6-T}, \textbf{R7-T} and \textbf{R8-T} perform better on R5--7, with F1 between 0.744 and 0.759.
-They perform similarly well on the R1--4 test set, with F1 from 0.837 to 0.844, suggesting no trade-off for performance on text-only hate speech.
-The best performing model across all R1--7 test sets is \textbf{R8-T}, with an F1 of 0.829.
-The greatest performance gain in the adversarially trained models is from \textbf{R5-T} to \textbf{R6-T}, with an increase in F1 of 0.28.
-This is achieved with only 2,000 emoji-containing examples.
-By comparison, \textbf{R7-T} and \textbf{R8-T} yield very small improvements.
+The baseline R5-T model is the highest performing model on the text-only test set (R1--4), with an F1 of 0.85, but only scores 0.49 on the newly generated emoji-containing test sets from \textsc{HatemojiBuild} (R5--7).
+R6-T, R7-T and R8-T perform better on R5--7, with F1 between 0.76 and 0.77.
+They perform similarly well on the R1--4 test set, with F1 of 0.84, suggesting no trade-off for performance on text-only hate speech.
+The best performing model across all R1--7 test sets is R8-T, with an F1 of 0.83.
+The greatest performance gain in the adversarially-trained models is from R5-T to R6-T, with an increase in F1 of 0.28 on the emoji test set.
+This is achieved with only $2{,}000$ emoji-containing examples.
+By comparison, R7-T and R8-T yield very small improvements.